Delain: 2014–2020: The Human Contradiction to Apocalypse & Chill

-Hunter's Moon EP and Apocalypse & Chill (2018–2020)

 Delain announced a new EP titled Hunter's Moon on 13 December 2018.
 The EP was released on 22 February 2019.
-Masters of Destiny, the first single off of the EP was released on 11 January 2019 along with a music video.
+"Masters of Destiny", the first single off of the EP was released on 11 January 2019 along with a music video.

 Merel Bechtold announced on 16 June 2019 that she was amicably leaving the band to pursue other musical interests.
 Her last show with Delain took place at Graspop Metal Meeting on 23 June 2019.

 On 27 September 2019, "Burning Bridges", the first single off of the album was released, which made its debut days before during their North America tour.
 On 15 November 2019, the second single off of the album, "One Second", was released.

 The band officially announced the title of their sixth studio album, Apocalypse & Chill, on 29 November 2019.
 It was released on 7 February 2020.

 During the COVID-19 pandemic, the band was nominated by Arch Enemy vocalist Alissa White-Gluz for a benefit livestream concert called Together at Home.
 Lead singer Charlotte Wessels and guitarist Timo Somers both participated and did an acoustic version of songs and were the final performers of the livestream nominations.